 How does white supremacy show up in our lives and what is our work to do?

-After her open letter “I need to talk to spiritual white women about white supremacy” went viral on the internet, Layla has gone on to write and publish a book called ‘Me and White Supremacy’.
-Since that time she has been called upon as an educator and guide by other people, of all colours, who are seeking to navigate their own journey of understanding how white supremacy shows up in their life and those of others around them.
+After her open letter “I need to talk to spiritual white women about white supremacy” went viral on the internet, Layla went on to write and publish a book called ‘Me and White Supremacy’.
+Since that time she has been called upon as an educator and guide by other people, of all colors, who are seeking to navigate their own journey of understanding how white supremacy shows up in their lives and those of others around them.

-In this interview Layla speaks about her own journey of awakening into the full expression of herself as a black woman, and unravelling the ways in which external and internal white supremacy and conditioning has kept her light low until now.
+In this interview, Layla speaks about her own journey of awakening into the full expression of herself as a black woman, and unravelling the ways in which external and internal white supremacy and conditioning have kept her light low until now.

 Together, Amisha and Layla speak about their experiences as women of colour, of working and living in predominantly white spaces, encountering deeply ingrained white supremacy in spaces that they had expected to be free of it, and of the ways they have had to adapt to survive under these conditions.